t-o-k/POV-Ray-2D-L-system/README.md

 https://en.wikipedia.org/wiki/L-system

-Note that this library is work in progress, so anything may suddenly change.
+Note that this library is work in progress, so everything has not been tested and anything may suddenly change.

 #### Meaning of symbols/characters in rules arrays:
 ```